po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/02-Stu_Script_ConsoleLog/README.md

 * Inside the `<script>` tags, write a message that will log on the console.
 The message should read: "Hello, my name is `YOURNAME`."

-* Don't forget to add a comment to explain what your code does.
+* Don't forget to add a comment to explain what your code does!

 * Now open up the console.
 Your message with your name should appear.

 * Next, think about two more messages you would like to have log on the console.

-* For each message, write a comment explaining the code you need to write to get your message to appear on the console.
+* For each message, write a comment explaining the code you need to write to get that message to appear on the console.

 * Then, write the Javascript to get it to work.